Astraly-Labs/pragma-docs/docs/docs/Resources/PragmApi/Consuming Offchain Data.md

 - `global_asset_id`: Unique identifier for the asset.
 - `median_price`: The median price of the asset.
+- `signature`: Signature of the median price by the Pragma oracle.
-- `signed_prices`: Array of price details from different oracles:
+- `signed_prices`: Array of the prices used to compute the median price:
   - `oracle_asset_id`: Unique identifier from the oracle.
   - `oracle_price`: Price provided by the oracle.
   - `signing_key`: Key used by the oracle to sign the price.
   - `timestamp`: Time when the price was recorded.
+  - `signature`: Signature of the price by our publisher.